Olive oil shown to slash risk of cardiovascular disease

 How to choose the best olive oil

-There are a number of ways you can enhance the benefits of including heart-healthy olive oil in your diet to pave the way to a healthy heart, but one of the most crucial is to being with a high-quality oil.
+There are many ways to enjoy the benefits of including heart-healthy olive oil in your diet to pave the way to a healthy heart.
+One thing to remember is to pick a high-quality oil.
 Choose extra virgin olive oil, which contains olives superior in polyphenol content.
 When olive oil is further refined, many polyphenols are lost.

 In addition to choosing extra virgin varieties, buy only high-quality brands.
 If you do not have the luxury of living near an olive oil mill or purchasing your olive oil from a market that enables you to taste before buying, choose a vendor known to perform very stringent quality control.
 And remember, unlike a fine wine, olive oil does not get better with age.

 Once you have selected an oil, try to use it in low-heat cooking or raw on salads daily.
-In nearly all studies showing the benefits of olive oil, the study subjects used olive oil on a daily basis.
+In nearly all studies showing the benefits of olive oil, the study subjects used olive oil daily.

 But don’t give up if you find it difficult to switch completely.
 Even a gradual or partial increase in the amount of extra virgin olive oil in your diet can prove beneficial to your heart.